aesara-devs/aesara/doc/troubleshooting.rst

 This scenario arises when an operation requires allocation of a large contiguous block of memory but no blocks of sufficient size are available.

-GPUs do not have virtual memory and as such all allocations must be assigned to a continuous memory region.
-CPUs do not have this limitation because or their support for virtual memory.
-Multiple allocations on a GPU can result in memory fragmentation which can makes it more difficult to find contiguous regions of memory of sufficient size during subsequent memory allocations.

 A known example is related to writing data to shared variables.
 When updating a shared variable Aesara will allocate new space if the size of the data does not match the size of the space already assigned to the variable.
 This can lead to